nilFinx/Appleinteltgldriver-with-an-actually-readable-readme/README.md

 # AppleintelTGLDriver.kext

+***__Common sense warning!__***

+I am NOT trying to contribute to the project.
+I have never made a Kext for macOS in my life.
+I am no longer interested in helping any of your OCS + OCAT/OCC EFI.
+I am not going to give you my EFI for "references".
+I am not releasing the proppy.lua file.

+I don't know what went on my mind to even make this repo, but this repo makes the README slightly more readable.

+I don't support the project.
+To anybody genuinely waiting for this project, it won't happen, at least not until any huge contributor comes, which would be a miracle.
+I would rather work on virtio-gpu kext instead of fixing ONE iGPU.

-A Kext that improves s upport of Iris Xe graphics on macOS.
+A Kext that "improves" support of Iris Xe graphics on macOS.
 Contributions are very welcome.

 This project is not w*rked on regularly, as the owner only knows how to vibe code.